Sari-Shmuelevitz/varonis-task/README.md

 # varonis-task
 A list of 5 specific configurations with a security impact:
-1. Enable branch protection rules\
+1. Enable branch protection rules
-      category: Access Control\
+      - category: Access Control
-      impact:  Protects important branches (e.g., main, develop) from unauthorized changes, ensuring that only approved pull requests can be merged.
+      - explain:  Protects important branches (e.g., main, develop) from unauthorized changes, ensuring that only approved pull requests can be merged.
-2. Enable Dependabot alerts\
+2. Enable Dependabot alerts -
-      category: Assessment, Authorization, and Monitoring\
+      - category: Assessment, Authorization, and Monitoring
-      impact: enable Dependabot alerts to receive notifications when vulnerabilities are discovered in project dependencies, allowing prompt remediation.
+      - impact: enable Dependabot alerts to receive notifications when vulnerabilities are discovered in project dependencies, allowing prompt remediation.
-3. Enable Require Signed Commits setting\
+3. Enable Require Signed Commits setting
-      category: Identification and Authentication\
+      - category: Identification and Authentication
-      impact: Enhances code integrity, authentication, and accountability by requiring that all commits to the repository are cryptographically signed by the author.
+      - impact: Enhances code integrity, authentication, and accountability by requiring that all commits to the repository are cryptographically signed by the author.
-4. Enable Private repository visibility\
+4. Enable Private repository visibility
-      category: Access Control\
+      - category: Access Control
-      impact: Restricts access to the repository to only authorized users, enhancing confidentiality and privacy of sensitive code and data.
+      - impact: Restricts access to the repository to only authorized users, enhancing confidentiality and privacy of sensitive code and data.
-5. Enforcing Two-Factor Authentication (2FA)\
+5. Enforcing Two-Factor Authentication (2FA)
-      category: Identification and Authentication\
+      - category: Identification and Authentication
-      impact: Mitigates the risk of unauthorized access by requiring users to authenticate using a second factor (e.g., SMS, authenticator app) in addition to their password.
+      - impact: Mitigates the risk of unauthorized access by requiring users to authenticate using a second factor (e.g., SMS, authenticator app) in addition to their password.

 ## Enabling Branch Protection
 Let's explain "Enabling Branch Protection" and detail it: